 We’re left wondering Why are the house’s lights always on?
 Or if the house is a prison for people who’ve committed heinous acts, then why is leaving an option?
 Or, more importantly, Who wrote the second note in Theo’s diary?

-The best explanation You should Left gives, is a rushed final sequence, that only raises more questions.
-And is if that wasn’t bad enough, the movie tries to end with a plot twist, however, the film is so predictable that I’m sure 90% you will see it coming.
+The best explanation You Should Have Left gives, is a rushed final sequence, that only raises more questions.
+And is if that wasn’t bad enough, the movie tries to end with a plot twist, that is so predictable that I’m sure 99% you will see it coming.

 While the movie plays with an exciting horror concept, the major problem that haunts You Should Have Left is poor execution.

 In all honesty, The film would have been better if it had spent more time unraveling the mystery behind Steller.
 And less time in trying to get us to care about Theo’s married life.